SiobhanBaines/My-Favourite-Recipes/Test_Evidence.md

 The text on the buttons on the profile card are truncated.
 ######    Resolutions
 I increased the button width from 12rem to 14rem.
 From this page a website user can change their password, delete their account (which will delete all the recipes they have created), add a new recipe, maintain categories.
-When the website user has added some recipes a table is displayed detailing the recipes they have added.
+When the website user has added some recipes, a table is displayed detailing the recipes they have added.
 Clicking on the recipe name will take them to a read-only view of the recipe or they can click on the maintain recipe button to change or delete the recipe.

 #####   Recipe Table
 The recipes table scrolls horizontally on medium and small devices and vertically on large devices.